merkle-pay/furnel/docs/moonpay.md

 ### Test Cards

-MoonPay uses **Revolut** as payment processor.
-Use Revolut test cards:
+> **⚠️ IMPORTANT:** In the MoonPay widget, you MUST select **"Credit/Debit Card"** as the payment method.
+Do NOT use other payment methods like Revolut Pay, Apple Pay, etc. - only Credit/Debit Card works reliably in sandbox.

 **Success Cards:**